awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

   arn:aws:s3:::bucket_ARN
   ```

-You can optionally provide an additional encryption context pair using the `x-amz-server-side-encryption-context` header in an [ s3:PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) request\.
+You can optionally provide an additional encryption context pair by using the `x-amz-server-side-encryption-context` header in an [ s3:PutObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax) request\.
 However, because the encryption context is not encrypted, make sure it does not include sensitive information\.
 Amazon S3 stores this additional key pair alongside the default encryption context\.
-When it processes your PUT request, Amazon S3 appends the default encryption context of `aws:s3:arn` to the one that you provide\.
+When it processes your `PUT` request, Amazon S3 appends the default encryption context of `aws:s3:arn` to the one that you provide\.

 You can use the encryption context to identify and categorize your cryptographic operations\.
 You can also use the default encryption context ARN value to track relevant requests in AWS CloudTrail by viewing which Amazon S3 ARN was used with which encryption key\.